deib-polimi/hegira-api/README.md

 * zookeeper.properties

 ###### queue.properties
 Contains the properties to configure RabbitMQ.
-The only needed option to specify, so far, is the ip address of the broker:
+Currently, the only needed property is the ip address of the broker:

 ```java
 host=<ip_address>